 What We Do

-The 2012 policy on human milk and breastfeeding issued by the American Academy of Pediatrics states that they recommend the use of human milk for all preterm infants, whether mother’s milk or pasteurized donor milk, when mother’s milk is unavailable.1
+The 2012 policy on breastfeeding and the use of human milk issued by the American Academy of Pediatrics states that they recommend all preterm infants be fed human milk, whether mother’s own milk or pasteurized donor breastmilk, when mother’s own milk is unavailable.1

 1. Eidelman AI, Schanler RJ, Johnston M, et al. Breastfeeding and the use of human milk.
 Pediatrics.
 2012;129(3):e827-e841.